 XXV.
 Of a Christian Man’s Oath

-As we confess that vain and rash swearing is forbidden Christian men by our Lord Jesus Christ and James his apostle; so we judge that the Christian religion doth not prohibit, but that a man may swear when the magistrate requires, in a cause of faith and charity, so it be done according to the prophet’s teaching, in justice, judgment, and truth.
+As we confess that vain and rash swearing is forbidden Christian men by our Lord Jesus Christ and James his apostle; so we judge that the Christian religion does not prohibit, but that a man may swear when the magistrate requires, in a cause of faith and charity, so it be done according to the prophet’s teaching, in justice, judgment, and truth.